A large family from Fellheim in the Allgäu

 Bayerischer Rundfunk

-Two years later, on 5 October 1937, Jacques Rosenthal died in the hotel.
+Two years later, on 5 October 1937, Jacques Rosenthal dies in the hotel.
 His death goes largely unnoticed, with only a few mourners paying their last respects at the Jewish cemetery in Munich.

 Double identity card of Emma Rosenthal, 1939.